Blog Home

 I use Squarespace for both my website design and my domain.
 Do I have to move my domain to switch to Showit?

 Nope!
-Squarespace Domains is a separate entity and separate subscription from the Squarespace site builder – I often connect Squarespace domains to Showit websites for clients!
+Squarespace Domains is a separate entity and separate subscription from the Squarespace site builder – way back when I designed websites (now I just write them), I regularly connected Squarespace domains to Showit websites for clients!
 It’s really easy, and avoids a domain migration.

 The Bottom Line